demisto/content/Integrations/Anomali_ThreatStream_v2/Anomali_ThreatStream_v2_description.md

- A user ID and API key is required to access ThreatStream through the APIs.
-If you do not have these credentials, register at [http://ui.threatstream.com](http://ui.threatstream.com).
+To access ThreatStream using the API, you need a user ID and API key.
+To get these credentials, register at [http://ui.threatstream.com](http://ui.threatstream.com).